kms70847/kms70847.github.io/README.md

-Temporrary spoiler encodder page until the SOPython one gets deployed.
+Temporrary spoiler encoder page until the SOPython one gets deployed.